Spanish search teams gather for sixth day of hunt for teenager Jay Slater

 Spanish search and rescue teams have gathered again in Tenerife for the sixth day of the hunt for British teenager Jay Slater.

-Officers reconvened at Rural de Teno Park on the south of the island on Saturday following another day of no major breakthroughs.
+Officers were joined by rescue dogs and firefighters as they reconvened at Rural de Teno Park on the south of the island on Saturday, after another day without a major breakthrough.

+The sixth day of searches began after the administrator of an official Facebook page set up to help find Mr Slater said somebody had logged into his Instagram account who was not him.

+Rachel Louise Harg said a GoFundMe page, which has raised more than £26,000 will go towards family and friends staying in Tenerife while the hunt continues.

 Lancashire Constabulary said it had made “an offer of support to the Guardia Civil to see if they need any additional resources” which was rejected by Spanish authorities.